idescat/visual/readme.md

 Array of strings.
 See the *data* property.

 #### range
 Array of numbers (minimun, maximum).
-The first element cannot be greater than 0 and must be lower than the second.
+The first element will be ignored (it is always zero) and must be lower than the second.
 This array sets the range of values of the y-axis.

 ### *rank* properties